Marto32/blockme/README.md

 export PG_DATABASE_NAME='blockme_db'               # Defaults to 'devdb'
 ```

 Additional configuration options can be found in the `settings.py` file.
+Alternatively you can just hardcode the values into that file.

 Run blockme